modelyst/dbgen/README.md

 ---

+:exclamation:  Please note that this project is actively under major rewrites and installations are subject to breaking changes.

+---
 DBgen (Database Generator) is an open-source Python library for connecting raw data, scientific theories, and relational databases.
 These are some of the main features: